 Inbound marketing is a response to the need for marketing and sales to connect with a new generation of sophisticated buyers.
-The inbound methodology helps brands to adapt to a new marketplace (where consumers are in control of their buyer’s journey), and successfully build lasting relationships with their ideal customers.
+The inbound methodology focuses on putting the customer at the centre of your flywheel and helps brands to adapt to a new marketplace (where consumers are in control of their buyer’s journey), successfully building lasting relationships with their ideal customers.

-If you’d like to find out more about inbound marketing, and how it'll help your business overcome the challenges of the digital marketing landscape, you can read Spitfire Inbound's MD, Darren Leishman’s article, What is inbound marketing, and why do you need it?
+If you’d like to find out more about inbound marketing, and how it will help your business overcome the challenges of the digital marketing landscape, you can read MD, Darren Leishman’s article, How to do better inbound marketing in a tough economy.